needle-mirror/com.unity.entities/Documentation~/ecs_job_overview.md

 ---
 # Jobs in ECS

-ECS uses the Job system to implement behavior -- the *System* part of ECS.
-An ECS System is concretely a Job created to transform the data stored in entity components
+ECS uses the [C# Job System] extensively.
+Whenever possible, you should use the jobs in your system code.
+The [SystemBase] class provides [Entities.ForEach] and [Job.WithCode] to help implement your game logic as multithreaded code.
+In more complex situations, you can use [IJobChunk].

 For example, the following system updates positions: